 One possible solution to this problem is the smart application of service virtualization, a technique that involves creating simulations (also known as mocks, stubs or virtual assets) that mimic the behaviour of those critical yet hard-to-access dependencies for testing purposes.

-In this course, you’ll learn to work with WireMock, a popular open source service virtualization solution for the Java ecosystem.
+In this workshop, you’ll learn to work with WireMock, a popular open source service virtualization solution for the Java ecosystem.

 - Problems in modern, distributed testing environments